alexrvarela/cocoatweener/README.md

 ![Mix different aims](https://raw.githubusercontent.com/alexrvarela/cocoatweener/master/Gifs/bb8.gif)

-This library was created to give dynamism to the elements of the UI, if you are looking to make more complex animations I recommend you implement them using [Lottie](https://airbnb.design/lottie/).
+This library was created to give dynamism to the elements of the UI, if you are looking to make more complex animations I recommend you implement them with [Lottie](https://airbnb.design/lottie/).

 ## Contributions